-Despite having achieved higher revenue in FYE 2021 amid the challenging business operating condition due to the COVID-19 pandemic, we will not relax our efforts and will continue to strive to elevate the business of our Group.
-Looking ahead, we are optimistic on our business prospect and business momentum as the world and business community gradually recover from the COVID-19 pandemic.
+Despite having achieved higher revenue in FYE 2022 amid the challenging business operating condition due to the Ukraine and Russia war, we will not relax our efforts and will continue to strive to elevate the business of our Group.
+Looking ahead, we are optimistic on our business prospect and business momentum as the world and business community gradually recover from the global inflation.

 For the upcoming financial year, we will remain focus on our existing business operation and actively pursue various efforts in expanding our business.
-We will also expand our sales and marketing efforts to place ourself in a better position to capitalise on the anticipated increased demand for specialty poles such as high mast and telecommunication monopole, which is in line with the National Digital Network (Jendela) plan announced by the Government of Malaysia which seeks to roll out domestic 5G connectivity.
+We will also expand our sales and marketing efforts to place ourself in a better position to capitalise on the anticipated increased demand for specialty poles such as high mast and telecommunication monopole, which is in line with the National Digital Network (Jendela) plan announced by the Government of Malaysia.